 Clinical Educator, University of Colorado

-All PC/SM residents are expected to complete an independent primary care or community medicine project during the course of residency training.
-The aim of the project is to develop basic research skills by investigating an area of interest in healthcare, healthcare delivery, and/or community advocacy.
+All PC/SM residents are expected to complete scholarly project during the course of residency training.
+The aim of the project is to develop basic research skills by investigating an area of interest in medical education, primary care delivery, social determinants of health, and/or community advocacy.

-All projects are closely mentored by a faculty member, allowing residents to develop individual longitudinal relationships with a mentor of their choosing.
-In addition, a second faculty member serves as a group “process mentor” to assist with brainstorming project ideas, obtaining a primary mentor and committing to a timeline.
-Mentors are drawn from core PC/SM faculty and from other clinician-investigators in the Division of General Internal Medicine, Department of Family and Social Medicine, and the larger Einstein community.
+Residents receive close mentorship by Montefiore Einstein faculty.
+In addition to a primary research mentor, a second faculty member serves as a group “process mentor” to assist with brainstorming project ideas, obtaining a primary mentor and committing to a timeline.
+Mentors are drawn from core PC/SM faculty and clinician-investigators in the Divisions of General Internal Medicine and of Family and Social Medicine, and the larger Einstein community.
 Close ties between our program and the Division of General Internal Medicine allow residents easy access to and collaboration with clinician-investigator faculty for project mentorship.
 Faculty members in the Department of Family and Social Medicine participate in a wide breadth of research and community advocacy work, and regularly work with our trainees as project mentors.
 This unique interdepartmental collaboration is a great strength of our program, and one that has led to the success of many innovative house staff projects.

 - Community-based health needs assessment of Bangladeshi immigrants in the Bronx using health promoters

 - Improving food access in the South Bronx: A partnership with the South Bronx Food Co-Operative

 - Evaluation of the transition to the patient-centered medical home at Montefiore Medical Center

 - Rates of age-appropriate screening among new immigrants in an open-access clinic at a federally-qualified health center

 - A Place at the Table: Community Member’s Experiences and Expectations for Academic-Community Partnerships in HIV/AIDS Research